 The Computational Reactive Flow & Energy Lab (CRFEL) is a laboratory at the Department of Mechanical Engineering at the University of Minnesota - Twin Cities.
-It is directed by Prof. Suo Yang, who leads and guides his group to conduct research on a broad range of topics in the domain of reactive flows.
-(See Research for more info).
+It is directed by Prof. Suo Yang, who leads and guides his group to conduct research on a broad range of topics in the domain of laminar and turbulent reactive/multiphase flows (See Research for more info):

-Our research interests broadly encompass the first-principles based modeling and simulation of reactive flows, including: combustion, turbulence, plasma physics, particulate and multi-phase flows, and their multi-scale interactions.
+Our research interests broadly encompass the first-principles based modeling and simulation of laminar and turbulent reactive/multiphase flows, including: combustion, plasma physics, particulate and gas-liquid flows, and their multi-scale interactions.
 Our goal is to develop and utilize high-fidelity, computationally efficient predictive tools in order to:

-- Gain fundamental understanding of the physicochemical processes in reactive flows.
+- Gain fundamental understanding of the physicochemical processes in laminar and turbulent reactive/multiphase flows.

-- Design and control advanced propulsion and power-generation systems (primarily reciprocating engines and gas turbines) for energy sustainability.
+- Design and control advanced propulsion and power-generation systems (reciprocating engines, gas turbines, scramjets, rocket engines, etc.) for energy sustainability: a real rocket science!